 |Cheap Inkjet Printers||Slightly More Expensive Inkjet Printers|

 |Printer||HP DeskJet 1112||HP DeskJet 2655||Canon PIXMA TR4520||HP OfficeJet 8210||Brother MFC-J480DW||Canon PIXMA MG5720|

 |Printer Price||Buy on Amazon*||Buy on Amazon||Buy on Amazon||Buy on Amazon||Buy on Amazon||Buy on Amazon|

 |Standard Page Yield||190 pages||120 pages||180 pages||1,000 pages||550 pages||300 pages|

-*cost per page is calculated by dividing the cartridge price with the page yield.
+*cost per page = cartridge price / cartridge page yield

 *page yields vary depending on how much ink is printed on a page.
 These estimates are based on 5% page coverage.
 Printing denser pages, or pages with more text and images, will use up more ink and will reduce the overall page yield of your cartridge.